katosun2/vetur/docs/FAQ.md

 You can enable `Vetur: Use Workspace Dependencies` setting so that it uses the same version of TypeScript in your workspace.
 NB: It will use `typescript.tsdk` setting as the path to look for if defined, defaulting to `node_modules/typescript`.
 This enables tools like Yarn PnP to set their own custom resolver.

+## Vetur is slow

+You can run the command `Vetur: Restart VLS (Vue Language Server)` to restart VLS.

+However, we'd appreciate it if you can file a [performance issue report with a profile](https://github.com/vuejs/vetur/blob/master/.github/PERF_ISSUE.md) to help us find the cause of the issue.